 There have also been many troubling reports of police searches and shakedowns taking place in Bangkok, often in broad daylight and in the middle of heavily populated commercial areas.
 A reporter for Time magazine says he found himself in a scary situation in Silom after visiting a bar and the Bangkok Post has picked up on many similar stories.

 The reports are not limited to these major news outlets though.
 They’ve been floating around the internet for some time.
-It doesn’t take much searching to come across more than you could read in a day, including this travel warning about shakedowns in Bangkok, this report on Facebook posts talking about Bangkok tourist shakedowns, and this report on increase harassment of tourists by police in Bangkok [report has since been taken offline], which includes a handy collection of links to even more reports.
+It doesn’t take much searching to come across more than you could read in a day, including this travel warning about shakedowns in Bangkok [website down], this report on Facebook posts talking about Bangkok tourist shakedowns, and this report on increase harassment of tourists by police in Bangkok [report taken offline], which includes a handy collection of links to even more reports.

 Thankfully I’ve never been a victim of this kind of treatment and hopefully I never will be.
 Even though I don’t use drugs I would rather not be forced under duress to piss in a bag on a busy sidewalk or taken for any of my hard earned money that could be put to much better use elsewhere.